"Premium" Private Test Ride and BC Tour Report

 In early January, EOC Japan, which owns brands like K2, LINE, and VÖLKL, held a test ride event for related parties, media, and dealers at Niseko Moiwa Ski Resort in Hokkaido.
 We'll report on the backcountry tour that was held at the event, which brought together all of the company's riders

-This time, we report on Hatano, a new member of the STEEP editorial team.
-The day after joining the company, he took his freshly printed business card and camera with him, and set off on his first interview, ready to hit the ground running.
+This report is brought to you by Hatano, a new member of the STEEP editorial team.
+The day after joining the company, he tackled his first interview with freshly printed business cards and a camera, appearing to be an immediate asset, at least in appearance.

-His skiing background is 20 years of alpine racing and two days of backcountry skiing.
-His home slope is the now-defunct Racing Camp Nobeyama.
-He grew up skiing after school nights and on ice runs on a plateau where winter temperatures can be the lowest in Japan.
+His skiing background includes 20 years of alpine racing experience and 2 days of backcountry skiing.
+His home resort is the now-defunct Racing Camp Nobeyama.
+He grew up skiing on icy slopes after school at night in a highland area where the lowest winter temperatures in Japan are sometimes recorded.

-He has visited ski resorts all over Japan, but to avoid exhausting himself, he always skied only two runs: one for warm-up and one for the main event, and he had no experience with powder or backcountry skiing.
+He has visited ski resorts all over Japan, but to avoid exhausting himself, he always skied only two courses: one for warming up and one for the actual race, and had no experience with powder or backcountry.

-Shortly after retiring from competition, I decided that if "JAPOW" was so great, I wanted to continue skiing as a Japanese person, so last year I tried a backcountry tour for the first time.
-I was confused by everything, both the equipment and the process - my skins would peel off, my probe wouldn't stretch, and I was afraid of the trees.
-For now, like a stray cat that has never been petted, I'm still unsure how to accept this new, fluffy sensation and searching for ways to enjoy powder.
+Some time after retiring from competitive skiing, I decided that if "JAPOW" was really that good, I wanted to try it as a Japanese skier, so I experienced a backcountry tour for the first time last year.
+I was confused by everything, from the equipment to the techniques: my skins peeled off, the probes wouldn't extend properly, and the trees were scary.
+Right now, like a stray cat that has never been petted, I'm still trying to figure out how to accept this new, fluffy feeling and how to enjoy powder.
+I hope that

 "Premium" Private Tour

-The tour's venue, Moiwa Ski Resort, is a relatively calm resort in Niseko, known for its rich natural terrain and slightly moist, creamy powder snow thanks to its proximity to the sea.
+Moiwa Ski Resort, the venue for the tour, is a relatively quiet resort within Niseko, offering a rich natural landscape and slightly damp, creamy powder snow thanks to its proximity to the sea.

-New ski and boot models were lined up at the venue, and owners of independent ski shops and contracted riders from all over Hokkaido were eagerly trying them out.
-We also had the chance to hear more about next season's gear, including the much-anticipated Double Boa.
+The venue was lined with new ski and boot models, and owners of independent shops and sponsored riders from all over Hokkaido eagerly tried them on.
+We were also able to learn more about next season's gear, including the much-anticipated double boa system.

 Borrowed Cat

-In between these interviews, I was given the special opportunity to join a backcountry tour.
-I had only been told that we would meet at 9am, but when I got to the meeting place, I was surprised.
-Four of the 12 participants were veteran guides who have pioneered Japan's backcountry scene, including some whom I had interviewed for STEEP.
+I was given the special opportunity to participate in a backcountry tour in between my interviews.
+I had only been told to meet at 9am, but I was surprised when I got to the meeting place.
+Of the 12 participants, four were veteran guides who have pioneered the Japanese backcountry scene, including someone we had interviewed for STEEP.

-Other guests included the president of K2 Japan, a photographer, and a writer, making for an impressive lineup.
-From the way everyone was dressed, I could imagine how they would pose while skiing.
-It felt like their equipment was perfectly integrated into their bodies, from head to toe.
+The other participants included the president of K2 Japan, a photographer, a writer, and other impressive people.
+Just by how everyone was dressed, I could imagine their movements while skiing.
+From head to toe, it felt like the equipment was perfectly fitted to their bodies.

 Niseko Rules